 Capital assets are recorded in the governmental activities column in the statement of net position.
 The VOTF defines capital assets as assets with an initial, individual cost of more than \$1,000 and an estimated useful life in excess of one year.
 Such assets are recorded at historical cost or estimated historical cost if purchased or constructed.
-Donated capital assets are recorded at estimated fair value at the date of donation.
+Donated capital assets are recorded at acquisition value.